jbavari/jbavari.github.io/source/_posts/2019-09-12-on-the-clock.markdown

 ---
 I was at the grocery the other day and I heard one worker asked another if they were on the clock.
 For some reason, it spurred some thoughts of my own.

 I first was caught off guard by this seemingly small comment, because in my own head I was playing back an event from my current day at the work.
-What does being on the clock be in a general form for work.
+What does being on the clock mean for me?
 For hourly workers, it's clear.
 The thought I was playing with here was the idea that most people are usually on the clock most of the time.

-Does our work even span futher into deeper spots of our minds.
+Does our work even span futher into deeper spots of our minds?
 When you're not at work, you may think of work, as I was, and you might also have work going on in your subconscious.
-Not necessarily stressful type events, could even be positive things that you enjoy about your work.
+Not necessarily stressful type events, it could even be positive things that you enjoy about your work.

 There are many books on the procrastination and avoidance of work.
 I don't aim to dive into that.
 I wanted to approach the idea from a stoic approach.
 Does work 'work' us by making think about it when we're not doing it?
 If the mind were not consumed with work, what would we be doing otherwise?